 In Cleveland, Vosmik’s manager didn’t play him in the first game of a double-header.
 When word reached the Indians bench that Myer had gone 4-for-5, Vosmik pinch hit in the ninth, but was retired.
 He was 1-for-3 in the second game before it was called by darkness, and finished at .3483.

 What complicates Goslin’s title and that of Myer in 1935, is the sacrifice-fly rule, which was vastly different in both seasons.
 If the scoring rules in effect then were the same as the one that has been in effect since 1954, neither Goslin nor Myer would have led the league.
-Vernon, on the other hand, would have finished a bit further ahead of Rosen in 1953 if the current sacrifice-fly rule had been in place a year earlier.
+Vernon, on the other hand, still would have finished ahead of Rosen in 1953 if the current sacrifice-fly rule had been in place a year earlier.

 In 1946, Vernon won his first title, finishing comfortably ahead of Ted Williams with a .353 average to .342 for Williams.
 Neither man had the help of the current sacrifice fly rule.
 Back in 1941, Williams would have hit .413, rather than .406, had he not been charged with a time at bat when his eight fly balls scored runners.